doxygen/doxygen/doc/i18n_guide.md

 strings doxywizard | grep translations
 ```

----

-## 5. Common Issues and Solutions
+\section i18n_issues Common Issues and Solutions

-### 5.1 Translations Not Displaying
+\subsection i18n_not_displaying Translations Not Displaying

 **Problem**: After switching languages, some text still shows in English

 **Causes**:
 - `retranslateUi()` not called
 - String not wrapped with `tr()` function
-- Translation missing in .ts file
+- Translation missing in `.ts` file

 **Solutions**:
 1. Ensure strings are wrapped with `tr()`
-2. Check if the translation exists in the .ts file
+2. Check if the translation exists in the `.ts` file
 3. Ensure `retranslateUi()` is called when switching languages

----

-## Appendix: File Structure
+\section i18n_appendix Appendix: File Structure

 ```
 addon/doxywizard/